harrytallbelt/verifiable-tests/docs/program-representation.md

 ## Variables

-We support arrays by the means of the theory of maps, i.e. each array is represented by a map `index -> value`.
+We support arrays via the theory of maps, i.e. each array is represented by a map `index -> value`.
 This way each assignment to an array element is converted to an assignment of a new map to the array variable.

 ```
 a[i] := x   <===>   a := (a; i:x)